kelvincushman/Simple-MQTT/README.md

 # Simple MQTT Broker

-A modern, TypeScript-based MQTT broker with support for WebSocket connections, multiple storage backends, and authentication mechanisms.
+A modern, TypeScript-based MQTT broker with support for WebSocket connections, multiple storage backends, and authentication mechanisms, Developed by Kelvin Lee for his Aitent project to provide a lightweight modern solution.

 ## Features